 The hypotheticodeductive model of science provides both a coherent description of the growth of scientific knowledge and a prescription for the conduct of good science.

 Many contemporary criticisms of science and medical science are based on false characterisations of the scientific method and on imprecise usage of the terms linearity, reductionism, and positivism.
-The alternatives can sometimes fall into the traps the scientific method was developed to avoid.
 The hypotheticodeductive model does not deny the value or meaning of other disciplines, but it does clearly demarcate what constitutes the scientific method from others.
-It doing so, it provides both a coherent description of the growth of scientific knowledge and a prescription for the conduct of good science.

 Rules of engagement in the hypotheticodeductive model